-Tara Reade who accused Biden of sexual assault enjoying the "freedom" of Moscow life, seeks Russian citizenship
+Tara Reade, who accused Biden of sexual assault enjoying the "freedom" of Moscow life, seeks Russian citizenship

 "I just didn't want to walk home and walk into a cage or be killed, which is basically my two choices,” she said.
 “I felt that while this election is gearing up and there's so much at stake, I'm almost better off here and just being safe.”

-"I'd like to apply for citizenship in Russia, from the president of the Russian Federation, Vladimir Putin.”
+"I'd like to apply for citizenship in Russia, from the President of the Russian Federation, Vladimir Putin.”

 In the days since Reade’s public announcement, she has wasted no time integrating herself into Moscow’s ex-pat community, having been spotted in one of the capital’s most notorious ex-pat pubs.
 Posting on Twitter, RT correspondent Chay Bowes posted a photo with Reade, declaring that it is “always nice to meet up with old friends.”
 Bowes ran the Irish political news website The Ditch, which has come under accusations by Irish Tánaiste Micheál Martin of being associated with Moscow.